Table of Contents

 - Bridging fibrous septa

-- Irregular, jigsaw puzzle shaped parenchymal nodules of regenerating hepatocytes with peripheral pale halo (peripheral septal edema, loose packed fibrous tissue and chronic cholate stasis of periseptal hepatocytes)
+- Irregular, jigsaw puzzle shaped parenchymal nodules of regenerating hepatocytes with peripheral pale halo (peripheral septal edema, loose packed fibrous tissue and chronic cholestasis of periseptal hepatocytes leading to feathery degeneration)

 - Micronodular cirrhosis, Mallory bodies, fatty change

-- Also perivenular and pericellular fibrosis (highlighted with trichrome stain) with partial / complete obliteration of central vein (identify as central vein due to lack of arterioles)
+- Perivenular and pericellular fibrosis (highlighted with trichrome stain) with partial / complete obliteration of central vein (identifiable as central vein due to lack of arterioles)

 - More prominent bridging from central zone to central zone and central zone to portal zone than in other causes of cirrhosis

-- Former is more commonly associated with alcoholic liver disease, genetic hemochromatosis and Wilson disease, whereas the later is more frequently associated with viral hepatitis
+- Former is more commonly associated with alcoholic liver disease, genetic hemochromatosis and Wilson disease, whereas the latter is more frequently associated with viral hepatitis

-- Micronodular cirrhosis and macronodular cirrhosis may be transformed in either way depending on disease activity (Arch Pathol Lab Med 2000;124:1599)
+- Micronodular cirrhosis and macronodular cirrhosis may be transformed into each other in either direction, depending on disease activity (Arch Pathol Lab Med 2000;124:1599)

 - Difficult to assess in liver biopsy specimen